 The Mission of Sharing Down Syndrome Arizona is to educate and empower, but especially give hope to individuals who have Down syndrome, and their families who love them, so these children may grow up to become independent self-advocates.
 We promote positive acceptance and understanding and inclusion is embraced by all as we celebrate each life.

 To financially and resourcefully support Arizona families who endure financial hardship while experiencing extended illness or injury of their children.
-Homeowners Financial Care Fund, or HFCF, provides mortgage, rent and housing expense relief, as well as related lifestyle resources during a child’s extended health crisis.
+The Care Fund grants mortgage or rent to qualified Arizona families.

 National nonprofit, with a chapter in Arizona, that reduces playground bullying and conflicts and improves school climate through fun, healthy, inclusive games and physical activity.